-Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhino, giraffes, Hartman''s Mountain Zebras and other herding animals.
+Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhinos, giraffes, Hartman''s Mountain Zebras, and other herding animals.
 Explore the region's geologic formations, including the Twfylefontein Rock Paintings, Vingerklip, the Petrified Forest, and the Organ Pipes.
-For a view of the area hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 ft (2,573 m).
+For a view of the area, hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 feet (2,573 m).

 Day 5: Road Trip from Damaraland to Etosha National Park

-Head out in the morning for Etosha National Park, located three hours (210 miles/ 340 km) to the north.
-Drive through scenic Damaraland to reach Etosha's southern gate, reaching the park by early afternoon.
+Head out in the morning for Etosha National Park, located three hours (210 mi/ 340 km) to the north.
+Drive through scenic Damaraland to reach Etosha's southern gate, reaching the park in the early afternoon.
 Along the way, stop at the small town of Outjo for a coffee break and the Ugab Terrace for photos.

 Day 6: Game Drive in East Etosha National Park

-At night, listen to the sounds of the nighttime, and catch glimpses of nocturnal animals on nighttime game drives.
+Listen to the sounds of the night, and catch glimpses of nocturnal animals on nighttime game drives.

 Day 7: Road Trip from Etosha to the Caprivi Strip